© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairnfield 710m and 840m south east of Ladybower Inn is a scheduled monument protected by Historic England under reference 1018215.
 View the official record →

-Cairnfield 710m and 840m south east of Ladybower Inn is a Bronze Age ceremonial and burial landscape located in the High Peak area of Derbyshire.
+Cairnfield 710m and 840m south east of Ladybower Inn is a Bronze Age funerary monument located on the moorland of the High Peak in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018215.

 Cairnfield 710m and 840m south east of Ladybower Inn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018215.